 While this is great for business reasons, it might not be so great for your work/life balance, especially if you want to have your free time for yourself.
 You’ll have to be the judge as to whether this is a desirable feature for you or not.

-2. Tracking Workouts
+2. Tracking My Running

 The original reason I wanted an Apple Watch was to be able to track my jogging without having to carry my whole iPhone with me.
 The original Apple Watch didn’t have its own GPS.
 But as soon as it did, I got it.